chunkyguy/chunkyguy.github.io/_posts/2022-12-12-layout-driven-ui.md

 }
 ```

-Notice that we are initializing the `model` when the first time `layoutSubviews` is invoked, this is because the UIKit calls `layoutSubviews` as part of building the internal render tree, so values like `center` of a `UIView` are not known at `init` time.
+Notice that we are initializing the `model` when the first time `layoutSubviews` is invoked, this is because the UIKit calls `layoutSubviews` as part of building the internal render tree.
+And values like `center` of a `UIView` are not known at `init` time when using auto layout so we can build our initial data the first time `layoutSubviews` is invoked.

-With that in place if we update our `model` data it would trigger `layoutSubviews` at some point later.
+With that in place, any update to our `model` data it would trigger `layoutSubviews` at next draw cycle.

 ```swift
 model.color = Colors.normal